 Prof. Dr. Antje Bruns (Chairholder)

-Antje's research for the past few years has been on urbanisation in intersection to resource governance in (coastal) cities.
+Antje's research for the past few years has been on urbanisation in intersection to resource and infrastructure governance.
+Socio-spatial inequalities in (Coastal) Cities and pathways for sustainability transformations are key research interests that are informed by critical approches and theories.
 Antje is a trained geographer (PhD CAU-Kiel, Diploma Humboldt-Universität zu Berlin).
-In the lab, we like to rethink – seemingly given – ordering concepts like human vs nature, urban vs. rural or North vs South.
+Her mission for the the lab is to rethink – seemingly given – ordering concepts like human vs nature, urban vs. rural or North vs South.
 Our research practice can be best described as boundary work.

 Contact: email@example.com| +49 (0)651/201-4550 |Room F177